satyamgupta1000/cloth-store-sales-analysis/README.md

 ## Category Insights
 + The dashboard provides various clothing categories:
   - **Ethnic Dress**, **Blouse**, **Kurta**, **Saree**, and **Western Dress** are top-selling categories.
-  - The specific sales per category are not displayed but can be further analyzed.

 ## Monthly Trends
 + **Key months for sales**: